 In the main reading room

-users have immediate access to commonly used medical journals, the principal indexes and abstracting resources, reference works representing all areas of biomedicine, and some general reference works.
+users have immediate access to reference works representing all areas of biomedicine, and some general reference works.
 The History of Medicine Division

 also maintains a reading room

 housing a reference collection containing the major bibliographic resources necessary for historical research, as well as standard works in the history of medicine.

 The General Collection contains the majority of monographs published in 1914 forward and serials published in 1871 forward.
 Interactive and electronic materials and audiovisuals produced since 1970 also are housed in the general collection.
 Titles may be identified through LocatorPlus

 , both of which provide access to NLM bibliographic data for over 1.5 million journals, books, audiovisuals, computer software, electronic resources, and other materials.